serrasqueiro/ktours-2017/kasparov-at-Saint-Louis-Blitz(2017).md

 - Kasparov's edge -> He kept a time advantage by relying on intuition.
 - Caruana's struggle -> His precise style cost him seconds, and blitz magnifies that.
 - Tempo analogy -> The clocks are like BPM markers in a live set, Kasparov kept the rhythm driving forward, while Caruana slowed down in the buildup.

+# Sources
+Refer to `new/document-word` in this repo.